david-luison-starkey/bash-annotations/README.md

     fi
 }
 ```
-* Special variable values can be correctly accessed via indirection.
+* Special variable values can be accessed via indirection (as opposed to calling the special variable itself).

 ```bash
 @interface VARIABLE PRE